Important Announcement: Mortgage Rule Changes

 This will currently only affect foreign purchasers.

-The government is looking to share some of the mortgage default risks to lenders.
+Effective Date: This is still in the consultative stage The government is looking to share some of the mortgage default risks to lenders.
 This is just a heads up since no new rules have been announced yet.

 Currently, the federal government handles 100% of defaults of insured mortgages.
 This is unique in the world and the government is looking to move some of that risk to the lenders.